Wall St Week Ahead-Investors prepare for more U.S. stock swings as states reopen

 NEW YORK, May 15 (Reuters) - Investors are bracing for more turbulence in U.S. stocks, as some states prepare to reopen their economies and global trade tensions rise.

-The Cboe Volatility Index .VIX, known as Wall Street's fear gauge, is set for its biggest weekly gain in about two months, reflecting a sell-off that has taken the S&P 500 index down nearly 4% from its April 29 high.
-VIX futures have jumped as well, with investors now pricing elevated risk into June contracts.
+The Cboe Volatility Index .VIX, known as Wall Street's fear gauge, posted its biggest weekly gain in about two months, reflecting the S&P 500 index's .SPX 2.6% slide from its April 29 high.
+VIX futures have jumped as well, with investors pricing elevated risk into June contracts.

-Whether the recent losses in stocks are a bout of profit-taking after April's swift rally or the start of a prolonged decline may become more apparent in the weeks to come, investors said.
+Whether recent losses in stocks resulted from profit taking after April's swift rally or were the start of a prolonged decline may become more apparent in weeks to come, investors said.

-Many are keeping a close eye on the progress of U.S. states seeking to reopen their economies without fueling a fresh rise in coronavirus cases.
+Many are watching progress of U.S. states trying to reopen their economies without fueling a resurgence in coronavirus cases.
 Parts of New York, Virginia and Maryland moved toward lifting lockdowns on Friday, and Connecticut and Minnesota are set to ease restrictions in the coming week.

 "We don't know what the new normal will be," said Alessio de Longis, portfolio manager at Invesco.
 "The managing of expectations will lead to some false steps along the way."

-For now, a pile-up of worrying domestic and international news appears to have given investors a reason to pull back on equities after the S&P 500 notched its best monthly gain in decades in April.
+For now, a pile-up of worrying domestic and international news prompted investors to pull back on equities after the S&P 500 in April notched its best monthly gain in decades.

 Hopes for a speedy return to normal took another hit when California's state university system canceled classes for the fall semester because of the coronavirus and Los Angeles County said its stay-at-home order was likely to be extended by three months.